 If there is a common thread that unites all aspects of social policy and distinguishes them from merely economic policy, it is the thread of what has been called the "integrative system."
-This includes those aspects of social life that are characterized not so much by exchange in which a quid is got for a quo as by unilateral transfers that are justified by some kind of appeal to a status, or legitimacy, identity, or community.
+This includes those aspects of social life that are characterized not so much by exchange in which a quid is got for a quo as by unilateral transfers that are justified by some kind of appeal to a status. or legitimacy, identity, or community.
 The institutions with which social policy is concerned...all reflect degrees of integration and community.
 By and large, it is an objective of social policy to build the identity of a person around some community with which he is associated...
-The success of social policy then, would be measured by the degree to which individuals are persuaded to make unilateral transfers in the interest of some larger aroup or community.
+The success of social policy then, would be measured by the degree to which individuals are persuaded to make unliateral transfers in the interest of some larger group or community.1

 This particular formulation of the characteristics of social policy, of course, has to be extended to include a consideration not only of the problems that are involved in achieving social policies but, more important, in defining precisely the methods of bringing about such success.
-In fact, persuading "unilateral individuals to make those transfers" in favor of larger, integrative entities becomes problematical especially as one starts to define the nature and strength of the forces that are involved in the transaction.
-Conceivably, there are individual loyalties to self or to certain groups that are weak, hence, easier to break in favor of larger
+In fact, persuading individuals to make those "unilateral transfers" in favor of larger, integrative entities becomes problematical especially as one starts to define the nature and strength of the forces that are involved in the transaction.
+Conceivably, there are individual loyalties to self or to certain groups that are weak, hence, easier to break in favor of larger allegiances.

-Kenneth Boulding, "The Boundaries of Social Policy", Social Work (January, 1967), pp. 7-8. allegiances.
 But there are also ties to groups, built on varying bases, which are stronger, probably as strong as what a call to nation or state would require.